lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_2.md

 `@script`
 Here we see a typical prospective cohort.
 Each line is a hypothetical participant.
 At the study start, no one has a disease.
 As time passes, some people get the disease and others don't.
-When the study ends or at the time of analysis, there are a group of people who have the disease, the orange lines, and usually a lot more who don't, the blue lines.
-There is also data collected at several time points over the study period.
-So now, you can compare how these two groups of people are different.
+When the study ends, or at the time of analysis, there are a group of people who have the disease, shown by the orange lines, and usually a lot more who don't, shown by the blue lines.
+Data is also collected at several time points over the study period.
+So, you can compare how these two groups of people are different.
 What factors distinguish those with and without the disease?
 That is what we try to answer when we analyze the data.

 ---